 - IUD can slip out of the uterus or vagina

 - Pelvic infection

-- Damage to the uterus or other pelvic organs
+- Uterine perforation with damage to the uterus or other pelvic organs

 An IUD is not for every woman.
 Certain things would make a woman a poor candidate for IUD insertion, such as:

 - History of ectopic pregnancy

 - History of pelvic infection after childbirth or after an abortion in the last three months

 , unless there has been a normal pregnancy since then

 - Sexually transmitted disease or other infection in the pelvic area

 - Increased risk of pelvic infections